Esigodini

-Esigodini, originally known as Essexvale, is a town in the Matabeleland South Province of Zimbabwe.
+Esigodini, formerly known as Essexvale, is a town in the Matabeleland South Province of Zimbabwe.
 It is the administrative centre for Umzingwane District, one of the seven administrative districts in Matabeleland South.
 It was originally an estate of Frederick Selous, a British explorer, officer, professional hunter, and conservationist.

 Location

 Esigodini is situated approximately 44.5 km, by Gwanda road, southeast of Bulawayo, the nearest large city and largest urban centre in the province.
 The town sits along the Bulawayo–Beitbridge Road, approximately 82.5 km northwest of the town of Gwanda.
 The geographical coordinates of the town are:20°17'33.0"S, 28°56'17.0"E (Latitude:-20.292500; Longitude:28.938056).
 Esigodini is located at an average elevation of 1182 m, above mean sea level.

 Overview

 Esigodini is the district capital of Umzingwane Rural District Council, which is responsible for running the affairs of the district as a whole.
 The trading centre is surrounded by ranches and mixed farms.
 The surrounding communities also host gold, dams and tungsten mines.
 The area has many rivers, although it suffers from long dry season and drought is common in this area.
 Average annual rainfall is approximately 30 in.